jemissik/ecodata/docs/apps/installation.md

     #   $ conda deactivate
     ```

-    If there were issues with the installation, you can try using the locked environment file for your operating system instead, [available here](https://pymovebank.readthedocs.io/en/main/apps/environment_files.html)
+    If there were issues with the installation, you can try using the locked environment file for your operating system instead: [Windows](../../environment-win-lock.yml) | [Intel Mac](../../environment-x86-lock.yml) | [M1 Mac](../../environment-m1-lock.yml)

 8. After the Python environment is completed, you need to install the ECODATA-Prepare application itself.
 From the terminal, run: